mliigo/Master-Thesis-Code/README.md

 It contains functions for estimating a multi-level Dynamic Factor Model with time-varying loadings and stochastic volatility as used in Del Negro & Otrok (2008).
 The estimation is Bayesian and uses a Gibbs sampler.
 The performance of the model and estimation procedure is assessed under different model parametrizations and degrees of time-variation using a Monte Carlo simulation study.
 The model is applied to study international inflation dynamics by decomposing quarterly inflation rates of 71 countries into world, group and idiosyncratic components.
-Countries are split into advanced economies (AEs), emerging market economies (EMEs) and low-income developing countries (LIDCs).
+Countries are split into advanced economies, emerging market economies and low-income developing countries.
 The considered time period is 1970-Q2 – 2023-Q3.
 Data is taken from the World Bank's global inflation database (Ha et al., 2023).

 ## Files